-5 Cities in the World that have Followed the Similar Policies as Odd Even Rationing Policy in Delhi
+5 World Cities Which Followed Odd Even Rationing Policy

 - NEHA KAPOOR